ietf-wg-cellar/matroska-specification/index_matroska.md

 # Status of this document

 This document is a work-in-progress specification defining the Matroska file format as part of the [IETF Cellar working group](https://datatracker.ietf.org/wg/cellar/charter/).
 But since it's quite complete it is used as a reference for the development of libmatroska.
+A legacy version of the specification can be found [here](https://www.matroska.org/files/matroska_file_format_alexander_noe.pdf) (PDF doc by Alexander Noé -- outdated).

 For a simplified diagram of the layout of a Matroska file, see the [Diagram page](diagram.md).